Weltmeister (marque): Beginnings

 In January 2015, Freeman Shen, former manager of Geely Automobile and former president of the Chinese branch of Volvo, founded startup WM Motor Technology.
 His goal was to put on sale self-built electric cars competitive with similar, short-lived Chinese startups working on vehicles with new propulsion sources.
 The startup's investors included Chinese technology giants such as Baidu and Tencent.
-In November 2016, WM Motor launched its first production plant in Wenzhou in Zhejiang province, in turn, in January 2018, before the premiere of the first vehicle, A Chinese company has started building a second factory in the city of Huanggang in Hubei province.
+In November 2016, WM Motor launched its first production plant in Wenzhou in Zhejiang province.
+In January 2018, before the premiere of the first vehicle, a Chinese company has started building a second factory in the city of Huanggang in Hubei province.

 Brand Weltmeister

 Official premiere of the first car, along with the announcement of the "Weltmeister" brand, under which WM Motor products will be offered, took place in May 2018.
 The EX5 model took the form of an SUV with an electric drive, going into production and sale on the internal Chinese market at the end of 2018.
 In May 2019, during the Shanghai Auto Show, the manufacturer presented a study announcement of the next flagship model in the form of the Evolve Concept, as well as the second, this time production model - an electric SUV larger than the EX5 EX6.

 In spring 2021, Weltmeister began the next stage of expanding its offer.
 The model range has been enriched with the mid-size SUV-a W6, and, moreover, WM Motor also announced plans to start the production of classic passenger vehicles.
 After the Maven prototype production sedan called E5 was presented.
 In November 2021, the offer was expanded by another classic sedan in the form of the M7.